rasmusson/MockIDP/README.md

 sp-metadata.xml is a standard metadata file that is provided from the user.
 This file can typically be exported from the product that is used.

+The idp-metadata.xml shows an example of a metadata file that represents the services in the IDP.
+The only services that are actually supported are ArtifactResolutionService and SingleSignOnService with HTTP-Redirect binding

 Running with maven from source
 =======================